Taurus Grand National Horses

 Horse age: 8 Trainer: Gavin Cromwell Jockey: Horse star sign: Taurus Horse trained at: Ireland Jockey silks colour: Green

 Earlier this season it looked as if Perceval Legallois was becoming disappointing after going off as favourite in two big Irish handicaps only to return home well beaten.
 Those defeats in the Galway Plate and the Listowel National meant he was allowed to go off at 17/2 for the big Irish Christmas handicap chase; the Paddy Power at Leopardstown.
 This time though the real Perceval Legallois turned up and he came home an easy seven-length winner of a handicap worth nearly €100,000.
 Trainer Gavin Cromwell then spotted an opportunity for Perceval Legallois to exploit his handicap mark over hurdles which was now eighteen pounds lower than his chase mark after that big win at Leopardstown.
 Cromwell aimed his charge back at the Dublin track again but this time at a €59,000 listed handicap hurdle.
 The punting public probably saw this as a run-out to protect his chase handicap from the attentions of the British Grand National handicapper but Cromwell had the eight-year-old fully tuned and he handled the return to hurdles brilliantly coming home a comfortable winner again.
-Cromwell seems to now have turned his attention to the Grand National for this horse where he would have to race from an eleven pounds higher mark than his last chase win at Christmas.
+Cromwell has now turned his attention to the Grand National for this horse where he will race from an eleven pounds higher mark than his last chase win at Christmas.
 This son of Ballingarry has never raced further than three miles so the step up to four miles plus would have to be taken on trust but horses who win at three miles over hurdles usually tend to stay further over fences.
-Another issue to be considered by anyone thinking of backing this horse for AIntree is the wealth of riches JP McManus has in the staying chaser department.
-With so many stayers at his disposal, McManus looks sure to divert some of his battalion to the Irish National at Fairyhouse, which is two weeks after Aintree this year.
-If Perceval Legallois does head to Aintree the question mark would probably be if his win in the Paddy Power has scuppered his chance of winning a Grand National.
+It's a big ask to win such a prestegious race as the Grand National from eleven pounds higher than your last victory but Gavin Cromwell has been making the unlikley happen all season.

 Click here to open a Three Card Brag

-Horse age: 7 Trainer: Gordon Elliott Jockey: Sean Bowen Horse star sign: Taurus Horse trained at: Ireland Jockey silks colour: Black
+Horse age: 8 Trainer: Gordon Elliott Jockey: Horse star sign: Taurus Horse trained at: Ireland Jockey silks colour: Black

-Three Card Brag could be the main hope of the Gordon Elliott stable that has won the Grand National on three previous occasions.
-However, the eight-year-old gelding will need a number of withdrawals to make the final field but if he does make it into the race he could be a dark horse to be on the right side of.
+Three Card Brag looks to be the main hope of the Gordon Elliott stable who have won the Grand National on three previous occasions.
 Three Card Brag finished fourth in the Albert Bartlett Hurdle at the Cheltenham Festival two seasons ago and that run outlined him as a possible improver when tried over fences.
 Three Card Brag started favourite for his first two outings over fences but bumped into the likes of Corbetts Cross and Monty’s Star finishing second on both occasions.
 It actually took the son of Jet Away till his sixth run over fences to record his first victory which means he remains relatively inexperienced but he could potentially still be well handicapped off a mark of 146.
-If Three Card Brag does make the Grand National he is sure to be well-supported given the great record in the race of his trainer.
+The eight-year-old gelding could be a dark horse to be on the right side of, especially as Elliott has secured the services of champion jockey elect, Sean Bowen.

 Click here to open a